openshift/oadp-operator/blogs/data-mover/data-mover-overview.md

 ## VolumeSnapshotMover's Future

-In the near future, we plan to improve the performance of volumeSnapshotMover.
+In the near future, we plan to improve the performance of VolumeSnapshotMover.
 A new Velero ItemAction plugin will be introduced to allow for asynchronous operations during backup and restore.
+This will vastly improve the performance of VolumeSnapshot data movement.